weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 - Tested environments

-1. AMD Radeon Fury X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.
+1.AMD Radeon Fury X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.
-2. AMD Radeon 290X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.
+2.AMD Radeon 290X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.

 - Data type